nagarjunvinukonda/FoodBowlDetection_CV-DeepLearning/README.md

 3. A concise and detailed report (half a page to one page) covering methodology, results, and discussions. <br />

+## Run the Project:

+I trainined this network using Google Co-lab with GPU: NVIDIA A100-SXM4-40GB.
+You can run the BowlDetectorCode.ipynb jupyter notebook.

 ## Model:

 The Model I used is Faster R-CNN with ResNet-50 backbone + 5-level FPN.